 Norska Løva floated aimlessly in the sea for days until it eventually drifted into the Kalsoyarfjørður fjord in the Faroe Islands.
 The crew dropped the anchor but the anchor ropes broke, causing the ship to drift further, eventually crashing into the shore in Lambavík bay on New Year’s Eve.
 Many people gathered to help rescue the crew and salvage valuables from the wreckage.
 One hundred surviving crew members were brought to safety.

 On 3 January 1708, a new storm erupted, and what was left of the ship was obliterated by the huge waves crashing onto the shore.
 There are also tales of a massive landslide covering the wreckage.
 These tales are, however, disputed as they are not mentioned in the official inquiry, nor are they mentioned in a popular Danish-language folk ballad about Norska Løva, which is said to correspond accurately with the events outlined in the official inquiry.

 Some of the items recovered from Norska Løva have been preserved until today.
 The best known of these is the ship’s bell, which hangs in the cathedral in Tórshavn.
 Also on display in the cathedral is a model of the ship, which is said to be built by a member of the crew.
 Thirteen of the ship’s cannons were also recovered.
 Some of these cannons are on display at Tórshavn’s Skansin fortress.

-Many people would dearly like to see a new search operation involving all the latest technology, so that what remains of Norska Løva can at long last be recovered.
+Many people would dearly like to see a new search operation involving all the latest technology so that what remains of Norska Løva can recover at long last.